-While most succulents are considered non-toxic plants for humans, there are some popular succulents that affect your furry friend’s health.
+While most succulents are considered non-toxic plants for humans, some popular succulents affect your furry friend’s health.

-The poisonous ingredients or thorny surfaces are possible threats to the feline’s health.
+The poisonous ingredients or thorny surfaces may threaten the feline’s health.

-Poisonous succulents have the potential to make animals like cats, dogs, and horses extremely sick if ingested.
+Poisonous succulents can potentially make animals like cats, dogs, and horses extremely sick if ingested.

 Toxic plants usually have a bitter taste which is a turn-off for most pets and keeps them from taking a big bite.

-However, if a playful pet ingests a significant amount of poisonous succulents, the toxins can hinder their bodily functions and turn out to be fatal.
+However, if a playful pet ingests a significant amount of poisonous succulents, the toxins can hinder their bodily functions and become fatal.

 Some prominent succulent plants that are poisonous to cats are: